cjdoris/pAdicGaloisGroup/tables/README.md

 Unless otherwise specified in the notes column, the files contain precisely one defining polynomial for every field of the given degree.

+Up to degree 12, the polynomials are the same as in [the LFDB](https://math.la.asu.edu/~jj/localfields/), which contains more information.

 The files can be [browsed directly on GitHub](https://github.com/cjdoris/pAdicGaloisGroup/tree/master/tables/).

 <table>